radiorabe/klangbecken/README.md

 ```bash
 pip install tox black isort
 ```
+##### tox
 Instead of running all the above commands manually, `tox` lets you run them all at once for all installed Python versions.
 Make sure to have at least the Python version additionally installed, that is used in production (currently Python 3.9). `tox` is also what we use in continous integration, so using it locally helps you to make your code pass it.
+To call it simply type:
 ```bash
 tox
 ```

+##### black
 Manually fixing coding style mistakes is a pain. `black` formats your code automatically.
 ```bash
 black .
 ```

+##### isort
 Finally, `isort` helps to consistantly organize package imports.
 ```bash
 isort .